 Psst: a few other favorites for travel…

 Great Bags with Trolley Sleeves

 Hunting for lightweight carry-ons with a trolley sleeve for your rolling bag?
-As of 2021, Tumi, Lo & Sons, Vera Bradley, Herschel, and Baggalini are your best bets if you’re looking for quality — but here are some other options (including super affordable Amazon ones) below.
+As of 2023, Tumi, Lo & Sons, Cole Haan, Vera Bradley, and Baggalini are your best bets if you’re looking for quality — but here are some other options (including super affordable Amazon ones) below.
 (Kat has this one and likes it!)